How PR data flows

 Bedrock model calls

 All LLM inference runs on Amazon Bedrock within MergeWatch’s AWS account.
-The default model is us.anthropic.claude-sonnet-4-20250514-v1:0.
+The primary model isus.anthropic.claude-sonnet-4-20250514-v1:0 for review agents.
+Lighter tasks such as summary generation and diagram creation use us.anthropic.claude-haiku-4-5-20251001-v1:0 for cost efficiency.
 Model inputs (diff content, agent prompts) and outputs (review findings) exist only for the duration of the API call and are not logged or stored by MergeWatch beyond the review lifecycle.

 What is stored